gatsbyjs/gatsby/docs/blog/2019-03-29-behind-the-scenes-what-makes-gatsby-great/index.md

 ### Lighthouse

 The quickest and easiest recommendation for measuring performance is to first and foremost use the tools available to you.
-Chrome has an excellent tool built-in, [Lighthouse](https://github.com/GoogleChrome/lighthouse) accessible via the "Audits" tab in Developer Tools (and fun fact--Gatsby's very own [Ward Peeters](https://github.com/wardpeet) is a core contributor!).
+Chrome has an excellent tool built-in, [Lighthouse](https://github.com/GoogleChrome/lighthouse) accessible via the "Audits" tab in Developer Tools (and fun fact--Gatsby's very own [Ward Peeters](https://github.com/wardpeet) and [Marcy Sutton](https://twitter.com/marcysutton) are core contributors!).

 Lighthouse is accessible via the developer tools in Chrome: `F12` -> `Audits` and then `Run audit`.
 You'll be greated with a result like: